mountfx/solid-record/README.md

 `record()` returns a tuple where the first two items are the getter and setter of the provided signal or store (with full typechecking) and the 3rd is the history object.

 If no history is provided as the 2nd argument `record()` will create one.

+Note that setting a recorded value will clear the redo stack if it's not empty.

 ```tsx
 // Record returns a getter, setter and history object